JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 3: a function that compares two strings.
+task 4: a function that reverses the content of an array of integers.